-When working out scooter insurance premiums, insurers take into account a range of factors such as your age, where you live, and occupation.
-While you can’t do anything about your age and are unlikely to move to another area or change jobs just to shave a few pounds.
+When working out scooter insurance premiums, insurers take into account factors such as age, where you live and occupation.
+You can’t do anything about your age and are unlikely to move to another area or change jobs just to save a few pounds.
 But there are a number of things you can do to help bring down the overall premium without compromising on your protection.
 Here are our top tips.

-All insurance polices come with a compulsory excess element, which is the amount you pay towards any claim you make in future.
-You have the option of increasing your voluntary excess which will bring down the overall cost of your scooter insurance, but remember this is likely to rule out claims for minor damages or costs, so weigh up the pros and cons carefully first
+All insurance polices come with a compulsory excess, which is the amount you pay towards any claim.
+You have the option of increasing your voluntary excess to reduce the overall cost of your scooter insurance.
+This can rule out claims for minor damages or costs, so weigh up the pros and cons carefully first.

 If you use your scooter for getting to and from work on a daily basis, or use it for business purposes ( doing deliveries etc.) you can expect to pay a higher annual premium than if you only ride the scooter occasionally.
 It will usually be cheaper to insure a scooter if it’s for recreational use only.

 Insurers take into account your estimated annual mileage when working out your premium because basically, the more you ride your scooter, the greater the chances are that you’ll make a claim at some point.
 While it’s important to be completely honest about the number of miles you ride, you could reduce your premium by decreasing your annual mileage.

-Insurance for a scooter that has been modified tend to incur a higher premium simply because they’re likelier to cost more to repair or replace in the event of an accident.
-If keeping the cost of your premium down is a priority, riding a standard scooter is the better option.
+Modified scooters may have a higher insurance premium as may cost more to repair or replace in the event of an accident.
+If keeping the cost of your premium down is important, riding a standard scooter is the better option.
 If you have made any modifications it is important to tell your insurance company.